Make a Report

 - If reclaimed pets are ill or injured, the owner may be required to seek veterinary care for their pet within 24-72 hours.

-After the legal stray-hold time is up, unclaimed animals are then evaluated by the shelter staff to determine if they are suitable for adoption or rescue transfer based on general health, temperament, and sociability.
-Animals found to be non-adoptable due to their health, temperament, and sociability may be euthanized.
+After the legal stray-hold time expires, unclaimed animals are then evaluated by the shelter staff to determine if they are suitable for adoption or rescue transfer based on general health, behavior, and sociability.
+Animals found to be non-adoptable due to their health, behavior, and sociability may be classified as unadoptable and euthanized.